 5. Using Lettuce, Spinach, or Fresh Parsley

-- Lettuce and parsley would be better with that kinds of Polo containing herbs since their colors are in more harmony with each other.
+- Lettuce and parsley would be better with that kind of Polo containing herbs since their colors are in more harmony with each other.

 6. Using Yogurt and Dried Mint